Traumatic Brain Injury

 What is a traumatic brain injury?

-What causes traumatic brain injury?
+What are the common causes of traumatic brain injury?

-What are symptoms of traumatic brain injury?
+What are the symptoms of mild traumatic brain injury?

 How is traumatic brain injury diagnosed?